vectordotdev/vector/rfcs/2020-03-05-wasm-engine.md

 What if we could provide users of Tremor and Vector with some sort of familiar shared experience?
 What if we could share functionality?
 What kind of framework could satisfy both our needs?
 There are so many questions!

-We need to talk to them.
-TODO.
+> TODO: We need to talk to them.

 ## Prior Art

-We have an existing `lua` runtime existing as transform, and there is currently an issue (TODO: Link) regarding an eventual `javascript` transform.
+We have an existing `lua` runtime existing as transform, and there is currently an [issue](https://github.com/timberio/vector/issues/667) regarding an eventual `javascript` transform.
 Neither of these features reach the scope of this proposal, still, it is valuable to learn.

 While evaluating the `lua` transform to solve the Protobuf problem described in Motivations, we benchmarked an implementation of `add_fields` that was already performing at approximately the same performance as the `serde-protobuf`